-Restaurant supervisors need to know how to use POS with well-functioning staff management features.
+Restaurant supervisors must know how to use POS with well-functioning staff management features.
 They should always monitor reporting data during shifts, like real-time labor costs, and motivate their employees by setting goals.
 Some key features to look for in just-right staff management in POS include:

 - Shift management: clock-in, clock-out, cash-ins, cash-outs in each shift, tips calculating, etc.

-- Staff accountability: unlimited staff roles, customize manager approval, etc.
+- Staff accountability: unlimited staff roles, customized manager approval, etc.

 In a nutshell

 To wrap it all up, running a restaurant business is hectic and time-consuming to get it right.
-There are so many tasks and responsibilities that need to be handled properly.
-The good news is, restaurateurs can always seek help from a POS solution for restaurants to make their life much easier.
+Some so many tasks and responsibilities need to be handled properly.
+The good news is, that restaurateurs can always seek help from a POS solution for restaurants to make their life much easier.
 A great POS designed specifically for restaurants with its robust features can help